DrDBanner/inmanage/readme.md

 ## Overview

-This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, and cleanup tasks, and one more thing: Installations (Read: [What this script does section](#what-this-script-does)).
+This script manages your Invoice Ninja installation (version 5 and above) by performing updates, backups, and cleanup tasks, and one more thing: Installations (Especially: [Installation Provisioning](#installation-provisioning)).
 It uses a configuration file to set up necessary environment variables and ensures required commands are available.
 On first run, it will help you set up the configuration.

 ## MGM Script Installation